Vets-Who-Code/windows-dev-guide/README.md

 rbenv install --verbose 3.1.2
 ```

 This can take a _very_ long time.
-The `--verbose` flag will show the install progress, otherwise it will look like it's frozen.
+The `--verbose` flag will show the install progress, otherwise, it will look like it's frozen.

 _Ruby will be installed in your `~/.rbenv` directory._